 In my twenties, I developed an interest in spiritual development, started taking online teachings for chakra activation and cleansing, neuro linguistic programming, learning to use both sides of the brain, and meditation.
 I read many, many books about self discovery and development.
 I took a sabbatical to travel through India, Nepal and Tibet, looking at different religions and modes of spirituality.
 I became a practicing Buddhist for a year, and I visited Sarnath, where Buddha taught.
 I then followed the teachings of an Indian guru through many hours of energetic practices and meditation.
 I did not just pursue the spiritual aspects of these teachings, and also completed a coaching course in 2013 and commenced coaching people that year.

 I found that as I started integrating these various practices into my daily life, that the distinctions between them started to fade, or perhaps merge, into a way of life and looking at the world.
 This transformed slowly into becoming more aware of who I was, and the temporary nature of all things than can be observed.
 I became interested in non-duality, or perceiving/becoming aware of what is behind all phenomena.
 This guided my to several instances of insight/experience, each of which shifted my perspective further.
 I experienced the ‘emptiness’ of all ‘things’ I observed.
 I realized when observing the world around me that ‘I am that (and that, and that)’.
 I became aware that I Am, which awareness lasted for several days.
 These days, increasingly, my sense of ‘I’ disappears and there is just Being.
-Now I have become aware of the field of potential, this sort of vibrating presence or energy, waiting to be expressed in form/experience.
+I have become aware of the field of potential, this sort of vibrating presence or energy, waiting to be expressed in form/experience.
+I found that surrendering to God, and the acceptance of Christ as Lord, has brought a sense of fulfillment.
+It let me realize that I and the Father are one, and I experienced Spirit coming into me from above, filling a sense of lack that had quietly been there within me all my life.
+Since then, I have had many interesting experiences of Spirit being present, and of Christ leading me.

 I live in the Netherlands with my loved ones.